 The Topes Validation Toolkit helps find spreadsheet cells that might have text typos and transform data among different formats, saving you time and effort.
 It also includes an SDK for validating and reformatting data outside of spreadsheets. http://topedepot.info/

-Human issues of programming and software engineering, specifically: end-user programming, end-user software engineering, information foraging theory as applied to programming, and how gender issues relate to software
+Human issues of programming & software engineering: end-user programming, end-user software engineering, information foraging theory as applied to programming, how gender issues relate to software

 Language design and domain-specific languages; functional programming; visual languages; end-user programming (in particular, spreadsheets); end-user software engineering

 Usability aspects of open source software development, distributed collaboration, and social aspects of joining open source projects; information overload; usable privacy and security